Xapian Developer Guide 1.4¶

 Xapian is an open source search engine library, which allows developers to add advanced indexing and search facilities to their own applications.
 This manual aims to explain how to work on and contribute to Xapian itself; if you want to use Xapian in your own project, you should look at our Xapian user manual.

-This is very early days for this guide, so please let us know any issues you spot or how we can improve it in any way.
-There’s a lot of additional information about developing for Xapian in the HACKING file in xapian-core which we hope to move here in future, and in the meantime that’s a good place to look for information on coding style, writing and running tests, and so on.
+This is early days for this guide, so please let us know any issues you spot or how we can improve it in any way.

 Getting in touch¶

-The Xapian community typically works “in the open”, via mailing lists and an IRC channel:
+The Xapian community typically works “in the open”, via mailing lists and a chat channel: